All Episodes

 There's going to be added states to the United States so they can have a Senate majority in perpetuity.

-I would not be surprised at efforts to end the electoral college.
+I would not be surprised at efforts to end the Electoral College.

-Uh I think you'll see, you know, with their new Green Deal, higher taxes, environmental radicalism, an elimination of of all fossil fuels, the ending of fracking, which they're lying about to the people of Pennsylvania.
+I think you'll see, you know, with their new Green Deal, higher taxes, environmental radicalism, an elimination of all fossil fuels, the ending of fracking, which they're lying about to the people of Pennsylvania.

-And then it add everything in between.
+And then they add everything in between, amnesty.

 Why?